DHTMLX/docs-todolist/docs/guides/multiselection.md

 ## React to selection changes

-To Do List fires events when tasks are selected or unselected.
+To Do List fires events when you select or unselect tasks.
 Use these events to react to changes.

 - [`select-task`](/api/events/selecttask_event/) — fires when a task is selected
 - [`unselect-task`](/api/events/unselecttask_event/) — fires when a task is unselected